 It’s a fact.
 Strength training improves a runners performance.

-There aren’t many things we can definitively say, but we can confidently assure you of that.
+There aren’t many things we can definitively say , but we can confidently assure you of that .
 Systematic reviews are the strongest form of evidence we have.
-Yamamoto et al 2008 concluded that in their systematic review.
+Yamamoto et al 2008 concluded that runners perform better after a strength and conditioning program in their systematic review.

-Now most runners I know when faced between either a weight session over a run are 11 times out of 10 going to chose a run (unless their foot is in a boot).
+Now most runners I know when faced between either a weight session or a run are 11 times out of 10 going to chose a run (unless their foot is in a boot).